 - Travel.
 Many reward cards multiply miles or points for purchasing airfare, train tickets, car rentals or hotel nights.
 Chase Sapphire Preferred customers now get double points for all of those expenses, plus their transactions in taxi cabs and at general travel agencies.

 - Dining.
-Chase Sapphire Preferred has also broadened its definitions of "dining" to include coffee shops, fast food joints, and fast casual eateries along with traditional, sit-down restaurants.
+Chase Sapphire Preferred Card has also broadened its definitions of "dining" to include coffee shops, fast food joints, and fast casual eateries along with traditional, sit-down restaurants.

 The new earning opportunities complement other features of the Chase Sapphire Preferred credit card, including a dedicated customer service team that answers calls without the assistance of a "phone tree" or automated response system.
 Cardholders can redeem their points through Chase's Ultimate Rewards program, which includes exclusive "experiences" like VIP parties at major sporting and entertainment events.
 Chase customers can also exchange reward points for frequent flyer miles and hotel nights with partner airlines and lodging brands.